How To Manage Chronic Shoulder Pain

 Mindfulness meditation is characterized by two distinct cognitive practices, states research in The Journal of Neuroscience

-In this( referenced above) research, it was found that focused breathing in a nonevaluative manner effectively reduced the subjective experience of pain.
+Research found that focused breathing in a nonevaluative manner effectively reduced the subjective experience of pain.

 We have to remember that pain is subjective.
 It is both sensory and emotional.

-Mindfulness calls for paying attention fully to all internal and external experiences occurring at the current moment as they occur accepting using focused attention on breathing with an objective non-judgemental acceptance of thoughts and sensations.
+Mindfulness calls for paying attention fully to all internal and external experiences occurring at the current moment as they occur accepting using focused attention on breathing with an objective non-judgmental acceptance of thoughts and sensations.

 Researchers believe that meditation mindfulness reduced pain by altering it through enhancing cognitive control and re-flaming the contextual evaluation of pain sensation or nociceptive information.

 That means that mindfulness changes the way the brain perceives pain.